bright-dev/bright/doc/source/Reactor1G.rst

         * `libfile` (string): Path to the reactor library.

-.. method:: Reactor1G.foldMassWeights()
+.. method:: Reactor1G.fold_mass_weights()

     This method performs the all-important task of doing the isotopically-weighted linear combination of raw data.
     In a very real sense this is what makes this reactor *this specific reactor*.
 The weights are taken as the values of :attr:`ms_feed <bright.FCComp.ms_feed>`.
-The raw data must have previously been read in from :meth:`loadLib`.
+The raw data must have previously been read in from :meth:`loadlib`.

     .. warning::

-        Anytime any reactor parameter whatsoever (:attr:`ms_feed <bright.FCComp.ms_feed>`, :attr:`P_NL`, *etc*) is altered in any way, the :meth:`foldMassWeights` function must be called to reset all of the resultant data.
+        Anytime any reactor parameter whatsoever (:attr:`ms_feed <bright.FCComp.ms_feed>`, :attr:`P_NL`, *etc*) is altered in any way, the :meth:`fold_mass_weights` function must be called to reset all of the resultant data.
         If you are unsure, please call this function anyway to be safe.
 There is little harm in calling it twice by accident as it is computationally cheap to do so.